UACS210Spring2018/PA-and-Section-Writeups/PA7-GraphColoring/README.md

 (see https://www.graphviz.org/doc/info/colors.html).
 Writing dot files will be covered in Section 8.

+You CAN use the code to read in files, store a graph, and output a graph to a dot file in your PA7.

 ### Recursive Backtracking

 Will make the decisions starting with node 1 and continuing through the